jerome-urbain/SotMUS25/docs/03_postgis.md

 ------------
-## <span style="color:#66C3FF">Interacting with Postgis: SQL client<span>
+## <span style="color:#66C3FF">Interacting with PostGIS: SQL client<span>
 ------------

 To interact with your database, I recommend 3 differents applications with GUI and embedded SQL editor: _DBeaver_, _pgAdmin_ or _QGIS_.
 To go through this workshop, you will need at least __one of them__.
-You could also run SQL command in _psql_ command line tool but it is less user friendly in this learning context.
+You could also run SQL commands in _psql_ command line tool but it is less user friendly in this learning context.

 ### <span style="color:#66C3FF">DBeaver community edition (CE)<span>
 > DBeaver Community is a free cross-platform database tool for developers, database administrators, analysts, and everyone working with data.
 It supports all popular SQL databases like MySQL, MariaDB, PostgreSQL, SQLite, Apache Family, and more.